- a spine or spinelike projection.

 The course which the chariots ran was by the side of the spina, and round the met.Ruins of Ancient Cities (Vol. II of II)

-spina, archbishop of Corinth, might be sent to him to Turin.
+Spina, archbishop of Corinth, might be sent to him to Turin.

-The spina has since been rebuilt and spoilt by the Sardinian Government.
+The Spina has since been rebuilt and spoilt by the Sardinian Government.

 The liability to spina bifida is greatest in the human infant, through the stress thrown on the spine.

-And then the spina is always so graceful and striking against the crimson sunset which turns the muddy Arno into a river of fire.
+And then the Spina is always so graceful and striking against the crimson sunset which turns the muddy Arno into a river of fire.